awsdocs/aws-lambda-developer-guide/doc_source/images-create.md

 1. \(Optional\) Test your application locally using the [Runtime interface emulator](images-test.md)\.

+## Upload the image to the Amazon ECR repository<a name="images-upload"></a>

+In the following commands, replace `123456789012` with your AWS account ID and set the region value to the region where you want to create the Amazon ECR repository\.

+**Note**
+In Amazon ECR, if you reassign the image tag to another image, Lambda does not update the image version\.

 1. Authenticate the Docker CLI to your Amazon ECR registry\.

    ```